Pyseas/J019-Golden-Beach/docs/make_new_model.md

 # make_new_model
 Modify a SACS base model according to the contents of a spreadsheet.

 Possible modifications are:

 - Update title and analysis type description
-- Add new members
+- Add new / modify existing members
-- Add new joints
+- Add new / modify existing joints
-- Modify existing joints (change fixity)
-- Remove basic load cases
-- Add new basic load cases
+- Remove existing / add new basic load cases
 - Create load combinations
 - Flood selected GRUPS (also inserts HYDRO and HYDRO2 lines)
 - Insert LCSEL
-- Insert notes
+- Insert notes (as comments)

 The following sections describe the use of each of the sheets in the spreadsheet.